databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 -> **Private Preview** This feature is in [Private Preview](https://docs.databricks.com/release-notes/release-types.html).
 Contact your Databricks representative to request access.

-Databricks Unity Catalog brings fine-grained governance and security to lakehouse data using a familiar, open interface.
-Deploying the underlying cloud resources and Unity Catalog objects can be done with Terraform to simplify the set up and enable automation
+Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
+You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.

 This guide assumes you have `databricks_account_username` and `databricks_account_password` for [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com) and can find `databricks_account_id` in the bottom left corner of the page, once you're logged in.
 This guide is provided as-is and you can use this guide as the basis for your custom Terraform module